 I’m currently about 60% of the way through my animation project, and I mentioned last week I was going to be considering all of the issues I’ve experienced so far.
 Not just replicating what is working that contributes to success, but facing what isn’t working.

-I’ve said to colleagues that my animation sprint is both a success and a failure; that’s kind of negative, but what I mean by failure is that in my head I simply envisaged how I would work on the sprint and the ultimate result being different.
+I’ve said to colleagues that my animation sprint is both a success and a failure; that’s kind of negative, but what I mean by failure is that in my head I envisaged how I would work on the sprint and the ultimate result has been different.

 I’m super stocked with how my animation sprint has gone so far.
 Just to get it out the way, but I’m happy, and I can see that what I’m creating in February is much better than what I made in January even though I’m experiencing a lot of fatigue lately; but I'm always thinking about how something could work better.